A-World-Felt/NATHAN-console/BOM/Bill-of-materials.md

 This page lists all the components required to build the NATHAN Console.
 Links are provided for easy sourcing.
 Quantities and references can be updated as needed.

+> 🎨 This BOM is for the default version of the console, but don’t hesitate to get creative and customize your controller—make it truly yours!

 ---

 | Reference | Description                                 | Quantity | Link                                                                                                         |